Ensemble-localized Kernel Density Estimation with Applications to the Ensemble Gaussian Mixture Filter

 We propose a novel approach to localization that does not require an innate spatial structure in the state variables, but instead relies on some measure of inter-particle distance.
 Continuing the naming trend, we call our approach E-localization, standing for ensemble localization.
 In this work we apply this methodology to kernel density estimation, creating the E-localized KDE (ELKDE) and to the EnGMF to beget the E-localized EnGMF (ELEnGMF).

-We show that the proposed approach is able to more accurately describe the prior distribution with less samples, and that this description of the prior leads to a better posterior.
-We show this both in a qualitative and quantitative manner on a simple test problem.
-We additionally show that this approach begets better performance in the sequential filtering setting.
+We show that the proposed approach is able to more accurately describe the prior distribution with fewer samples, and that the resulting description of the prior leads to a better posterior.
+Results consist of both qualitative and quantitative analysis on a simple test problem.
+We additionally show that our approach begets better performance in the sequential filtering setting.

-This work is organized as follows: we first provide some background on kernel density estimation, the filtering problem and the EnGMF in~\cref{sec:background}.
+This work is organized as follows: we first provide some background on kernel density estimation, on the filtering problem, and on the EnGMF in~\cref{sec:background}.
 We next introduce the E-localization methodology in~\cref{sec:particle-localized-KDE}.
-Penultimately, we showcase the ELKDE on a bivariate spiral example and the ELEnGMF on the Lorenz '63 equations in~\cref{sec:numerical-experiments}.
+Penultimately, we showcase the ELKDE on a bivariate spiral example, and the ELEnGMF on the Lorenz '63 equations, in~\cref{sec:numerical-experiments}.
 Finally, we have some concluding remarks in~\cref{sec:conclusions}.